ehawkvu/shcolorlib/README.md

 Quickjs and tcc are used in the shell library for functions that are slow in shell.
 Those two runtimes offer speeds that are either equivalent to shell or faster.
-They are also totally opetional to the end user, there is no need to have either of these programs installed, because there are no methods exclusive to either of these runtimes.
+They are also totally optional to the end user, there is no need to have either of these programs installed, because there are no methods exclusive to either of these runtimes.